 The History of Taman Ayun Based on Archeology Data

-Taman Ayun Temple history can be known from the archeology data existing in this temple and the data from Lontar Babad Mengwi.
+Taman Ayun Temple history can be known from the archaeology data existing in this temple and the data from Lontar Babad Mengwi.

 Function of Taman Ayun Temple